Simumatik/smtk_draco/README.md

 * Cython sources for the bridging library has been added (.pyd, .pyx)
 * Added a Python-based build system that uses CMake (scikit-build-core, see pyproject.toml) and setup the project for packaging and distribution to PyPi
 * Added a Decoder and Encoder class that wrap the C-style free-standing functions
+* Added a basic Github action workflow for managing building, packaging and releasing.

+### TODO

+* Add proper unit tests
+* Add an enum for the glTF helper functions (see common.pxi)
+* Improve build process: avoid building Draco every time the project is built (cache the build for each platform)
+* Improve build process: find a way to build and use Dracos tests when Draco is built (the build breaks unless the full library is built)

 ## Installation